-Oppenheimer Fund for South African Students at University of Oxford 2018
+Oppenheimer Fund 2019/2020 for South African Students to Visit University of Oxford

 Applications are invited from senior members of the University who wish either to visit one or more universities in South Africa or to senior members of South African universities who wish to visit Oxford.